MiningHQ/bootcamp/bootcamp_en/wallets.md

 **With this power comes great responsibility**

 Because you are in control of your own wallet, you must keep your wallet information safe.
-If you loose your wallet details, **no one can recover it** for you.
+If you lose your wallet details, **no one can recover it** for you.
 Most cryptocurrencies generate wallets with 'seed words'.
 You **must** keep those seed words safe.
 We can not stress this enough.

 Your wallet address is *meant* to be used publicly, <u>everything else</u> must be kept <u>safe</u> and <u>secret</u>.